 Personal Care Services are available on an intermittent, as well as ongoing, basis.
 Participants must reside at home, in the home of a loved one, or in certain group living environments, such as adult foster care or assisted living.
 According to program regulations, participants cannot reside in a nursing home, hospital, or intermediate care facility.

 There are three levels of Personal Care Services, Level A, Level B, and Level C. Each level has slightly different eligibility criteria, and the number of hours of personal care service available varies based on the level.

 MSP-PC is consumer directed, meaning eligible applicants can choose their own service providers.
-This can be a friend or relative, excluding spouses and legal guardians, given the individual is 18 years of age or older, is qualified to provide personal care services, meets the standards set forth by North Dakota’s Department of Human Services, and willing to accept the Medicaid approved hourly rate for care.
+This can be a friend or relative, excluding spouses and legal guardians, given the individual is 18 years of age or older, is qualified to provide personal care services, meets the standards set forth by North Dakota’s Department of Human Services, and is willing to accept the Medicaid approved hourly rate for care.

-Functional Need – one must be determined to need personal care services for a minimum of 30 days.
+Functionally, one must be determined to need personal care services for a minimum of 30 days.
 The level of personal assistance needed with ADLs and IADLs is determined via an assessment, which aids in determining which level of personal care services is needed.
 Below are the varying eligibility requirements for the three levels of care.
 There is no age requirement.

 Level A – One of the following criteria must be met:

 Level B – An individual must require a level of care that is consistent with that provided in a nursing home.
 In addition, one of the following criteria must be met:

 Level C – An individual must require a level of care that is consistent with that provided in a nursing home.
 Furthermore, the following criteria must be met: